 If you’ve ever had the feeling you’re paying too much for TV, you’re far from alone.
-Whether its the constant price gauging, or the simple fact that all TV was once free (albeit ad-supported), people are always looking for a way to pay less for their TV time.
-Then along comes something a tantalizing platform like Terrarium TV, which offers seemingly limitless free viewing of almost anything you’re looking for.
-The veritable problem is, of course, when things seem too good to be true, they often are.
+Whether it’s the constant price gauging, or the simple fact that all TV was once free (albeit ad-supported), people are always looking for a way to pay less for their TV time.
+Then along comes something like a tantalizing platform like Terrarium TV, which offers seemingly limitless free viewing of almost anything you’re looking for.
+The problem is, of course, when things seem too good to be true, they often are.

 Terrarium TV in a nutshell

 A few years ago, Popcorn Time was all the rage.
 Powered under the hood by BitTorrent, Popcorn Time let users watch movies and TV shows for the low, low price of absolutely nothing.
-Unfortunately, since it was essentially letting users pirate content on demand, it wasn’t long before both ISPs (Internet Service Providers) and Hollywood came knocking, and the service was no more.
+Unfortunately, since it was essentially letting users pirate content on demand, it wasn’t long before both ISPs (internet service providers) and Hollywood came knocking, and the service was no more.

 Does it even exist anymore?

 It used to be plenty clear where to download Terrarium TV: Go to the official website and follow the instructions.
 Then the website suddenly disappeared, followed by the disappearance of the Terrarium TV project on GitHub.
 There was no reason given — the project’s creator just seemed to give up.

 Terrarium TV has always had a troubled existence, and while its users remained doggedly determined to keep watching even after its developer seemingly abandoned the app, the saga finally came to an end.
 On September 11, 2018, users noticed a message from the app’s developer NitroXenon, saying that he was shutting down Terrarium TV, and that beginning at the end of September, the app would automatically close itself.
 He also said there were no plans to open source the app, so no other developers can take the reins.
 And that’s not the end of the bad news for Terrarium TV users, either.